Yolanda Brown (singer): Death

-On October 19, 2007, Brown and her record producer/boyfriend, JeTannue "Kool-Aid" Clayborn, were discovered shot and killed by an unknown gunman in the Loud Enuff Productionz recording studio in Milwaukee.
-Both had been dead at least 3 days before they were discovered.
+On October 22, 2007, Brown and her record producer/boyfriend, JeTannue "Kool-Aid" Clayborn, were discovered by Clayborn's brother, shot and killed by an unknown gunman in the Loud Enuff Productionz recording studio in Milwaukee.
+Both had been dead at least 3 days before they were discovered, with the date of the murder later determined to be October 19, 2007.
 Although autopsies were performed on both Brown and Clayborn, results were never released.
 Brown was survived by her mother, father, siblings, as well as her daughter.

-Brown's funeral was held on October 25, 2007 at the Mason Temple Church of God in Christ, Milwaukee.
+Brown's funeral was held on October 25, 2007, at the Mason Temple Church of God in Christ, Milwaukee.
 Hundreds of people attended, including Lyfe Jennings.
 Burial followed at Graceland Cemetery in Milwaukee.
 The case was featured on America's Most Wanted in February 2010.
-On October 22, 2012, TV One aired a Celebrity Crime Files episode about La La Brown's life and death.
-As of May 2022, the case has not been solved and police continue to search for a suspect and motive for the killings.
+On October 22, 2012, TV One aired a Celebrity Crime Files episode about Brown's life and death.
+As of August 2024, the case has not been solved and police continue to search for a suspect and motive for the killings.